magicwrites/exercise-infinite-loader/README.md

 ### Refinement

 - 15m on moving some constants to better locations, [updates on flaws](#known-flaws-and-next-steps)
-- 15m on adding a missing "generic" loader requirement and moving some files around
+- 15m on adding a missing "generic" API loader requirement and moving some files around
 - v1.1.0
 - 15m on marking the objectives as done, final review of the task itself
+- 1h 30m on actually building the Loader component 😱 addressing the configurable rendering part